25 April 2016

-If you know the work of these two esteemed thespians (hint: one of them recently won both a BAFTA and an Oscar), and if you know of their involvement in the Shakespeare Authorship Question, then click on the brand-new video above, and enjoy.
-If you don’t, then welcome!, and click on the links below, either before or after you click on the video.
-You may want to poke around this site as well (particulary the reference pages in the About menu.
+If you know the work of these two fine actors (hint: one of them* recently won both a BAFTA and an Oscar), and you know of their involvement in the Shakespeare Authorship Question, then watch this brand-new video and enjoy.
+If you don’t, click on the links below after you watch the video.
+As to the topic under discussion – poke around this site, especially the pages in the About menu.
 I do a lot of preaching to the choir here, but the audience in my mind’s eye, the one I write for, is not yet singing.
 Or google the Authorship Question and do some reading from there.

-I do get one quick mention in the video.
+I am mentioned only once in the video.
 Don’t blink your ears or you’ll miss it.